Datona-Labs/datona/README.md

 ### First, let's setup some keys...

 For ease of use later, we will setup named keys for the Owner, Requester and a random different user.
-We will also record the vault owner's public address and requester's public address.
+We will also record the vault owner's public address and Requester's public address.

 The Owner's identity doesn't matter since the Smart Data Access Request is for anybody, but the Requester's identity must be the signatory of the request.
-Normally the owner and requester will be different people but for this example we will pretend to be both.
+Normally the Owner and Requester will be different people but for this example we will pretend to be both.

 ```
 # generate private keys